longndt/react-course/lesson1-setup/README.md

 Before diving into React concepts, ensure your development environment is properly set up:

 > 📋 **Important**: Complete the [Comprehensive Environment Setup Guide](../setup/environment-setup.md) first if you haven't already.
-It provides detailed instructions for installing Node.js, VS Code, Git, and all necessary development tools.
+It provides detailed instructions for installing Node\.ts, VS Code, Git, and all necessary development tools.

 **Quick Verification:**